-A lot of learners like to share feedback and reviews about their experience with the courses and through these, you can read through them carefully and sort out the pros and cons before enrolling in these particular courses.
+Many learners like to share feedback and reviews about their experience with the courses, and through these, you can read through them carefully and sort out the pros and cons before enrolling in these particular courses.

 This can also help you clear out your doubts and concerns and will help you make better decisions.

-Here’s a useful video by Ramit Sethi that talks about identifying the red flags in an online course
+Here’s a helpful video by Ramit Sethi that talks about identifying the red flags in an online course

 Read the course descriptions carefully

-This will also help you determine your level of learning and you can then choose the right online course according to your appropriate experience level.
+This will also help you determine your level of learning, and you can choose the right online course according to your appropriate experience level.

-Choose courses from reputed institutions with certifications and degrees that can help in advancing your career or your academic knowledge and upgrading your skills.
+Choose courses from reputed institutions with certifications and degrees that can help advance your career or your academic knowledge and upgrade your skills.

-Most of these online courses on Coursera, Udemy, Linkedin Learning, etc, have affiliations with private and international institutions.
-These courses reward accredited degrees and diploma certificates to students and learners who complete their courses successfully.
+Most of these online courses on Coursera, Udemy, Linkedin Learning, etc., have affiliations with private and international institutions.
+These courses award diploma certificates and accredited degrees to students and learners who complete their courses successfully.

 The reputation, as well as the name of the institutions, is pivotal as it not only gives you quality learning but also adds an edge and stands you out amongst your peers when included in your resume.

-These accreditations will also help you get better placements, so make sure you research the institution’s credibility before pursuing your course.
+These accreditations will also help you get better placements, so research the institution’s credibility before pursuing your course.

 Cost, duration, and timings